 Related: Be Good To Yourself Too

-Let me just give this little example (and yes, this post is sponsored, but as you know, I only share real stories and work with brands that I use and love… so this story totally makes sense when you hear it), I’ve been wanting an electric toothbrush for a while now.
+Let me just give this little example, I’ve been wanting an electric toothbrush for a while now.
 A small thing, right?

 I almost even asked for one for Christmas.
 And while it is a small thing and one of my big goals for the year is to really start taking care of myself, including my teeth, I kept overthinking…